 Can ibuprofen gel cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the ones associated with ibuprofen gel, although these do not commonly occur.
-You will find a full list in the manufacturer's information leaflet supplied with your gel.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The best place to find a full list of the side-effects which can be associated with the gel, is from the manufacturer's printed information leaflet supplied with it.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Ibuprofen gel side-effects ||What can I do if I experience this?|